On the Road Again, This Time PSU

 • Volunteer in your community.

-• Stay visible, especially in professional organizations, strongly encouraged to join state and local bar associations.
-Bar association memberships provide networking, peer support, and many opportunities to emerge as leaders of the legal profession.
+• State and local bar association members are strongly encouraged to join to stay visible, especially in professional organizations.
+Bar association memberships provide networking, peer support, and many opportunities to emerge as legal profession leaders.
 Bar membership is an incredible credential for practice and client development.

-• Be aware of the value of mentoring both and mentor and mentored.
-Both roles will limey add to your success.
+• Be aware of the value of mentoring, both formal and informal.
+Both roles will significantly contribute to your success.

 • Try to develop your E. Q. – Emotional Intelligence.
-Your ability to recognize and manage your emotions and using this awareness to manage yourself and your relationships with others.
+Your ability to recognize and manage your emotions and use this awareness to manage yourself and your relationships with others.

 • Leadership is the glue that brings it all together – the ability to accomplish your goals and help others achieve theirs.

 I hope you find this information helpful for any graduating law students.
-I admire the loyal PSU fans/alumni that will take to being on the road again for the 1:30 PM kick-off for the annual Blue/White Game on April 12th.
-I’m sure they will enjoy the new renewed energy surrounding the new coach but also a renewed support and excitement for PSU football program.
+I admire the loyal PSU fans/alumni who will take to being on the road again for the 1:30 PM kick-off for the annual Blue/White Game on April 12th.
+I’m sure they will enjoy the renewed energy surrounding the new coach and the continued support and excitement for the PSU football program.